uperl/Archive-Ar-Libarchive/README.md

     Archive type.
 May be GNU, BSD or COMMON, or undef if no archive has been read.
 Defaults to the type of the archive read or `undef`.

+- symbols

+    Provide a filename for the symbol table, if present.
+If set, the symbol table is treated as a file that can be read from or written to an archive.
+It is an error if the filename provided matches the name of a file in the archive.
+If `undef`, the symbol table is ignored.
+Defaults to `undef`.

 ## get\_opt

     my $value = $ar->get_opt($name);